All shipped from JAPAN!日本からお届けします。

 🎋 Takenoko no Sato – “Bamboo Shoot Village”

-A name that’s just as charming as the snack itself.
+A name that’s just as memorable as the snack itself.

 Launched: 1979